divinecuration/divinecuration.github.io/_posts/2021-07-04-deleuze-hegel.md

 <!--more-->

-The critique in question concerns the understanding of the principle of difference that grounds processes of real change (and the emergence of novelty).
+The critique in question concerns the understanding of the principle of difference that grounds processes of change and the emergence of novelty.
 To illustrate, here is a passage from [the Deleuze entry](https://plato.stanford.edu/entries/deleuze/#DelReaOthPhi) in the Stanford Encyclopedia of Philosophy:

 > Deleuze’s anti-Hegelianism is shown in his focus on the productivity of the non-dialectical (“affirmative”) differential forces termed by Nietzsche “noble.”
 These forces affirm themselves, and thereby differentiate themselves first, and only secondarily consider that from which they have differentiated themselves.